Best Walking Pads on Amazon (2026): Top Models Compared by Belt Size

 - - Slightly narrower belt at 15.75 inches

-The P1 delivers 95 percent of the A1 Pro experience at 60 to 70 percent of the cost.
-Its 47-inch by 15.75-inch belt is nearly as long as the A1 Pro, making it an excellent choice for taller users on a budget.
-The 1HP brush motor is slightly louder at 50 to 55 dB but still quiet enough for most office environments.
+The P1 is the closest in-stock replacement for the A1 Pro from the same brand.
+Its 47-inch by 15.75-inch belt is nearly as long as the R3 Hybrid+ (the successor to the R2), making it an excellent choice for taller users on a budget.
+The 1HP brush motor runs at 50 to 55 dB — slightly louder than the R3's brushless motor but still quiet enough for most office environments and below typical apartment noise thresholds.

 Where the P1 saves money is in the motor type (brush vs. brushless) and slightly narrower belt width.
-For pure walking, that 0.75-inch width difference is barely noticeable.
-The build quality is still KingSmith-level, which means refined motor control and a smooth walking surface.
+For pure walking at desk speed, that 0.75-inch width difference is barely noticeable for most people.
+The build quality is still KingSmith-level: refined motor control and a smooth walking surface.

-Why buy on Amazon: The P1 frequently drops to its lowest price on Amazon during Prime Day and holiday sales.
-Price tracking shows savings of $40 to $60 during peak sale periods compared to the regular listing price.
+Why buy on Amazon: The P1 frequently drops during Prime Day (June 23–26) and holiday sales.
+Price tracking shows savings of $40 to $60 during peak sale periods.
+See our Prime Day walking pad deals hub for live pricing.

-Best for: Budget-conscious buyers who want a long belt and KingSmith quality without paying the premium price.
+Best for: Budget-conscious buyers who want a long belt and KingSmith quality without paying the R2 premium.

 Best for Running: GoPlus 2-in-1 Folding Treadmill